stylishvinod/InterviewPreperation/system_design/Online_game/notes.md

     - render screen
     ![](assets/OG2.png)

-- Take user input update state and finallyu render the output, in case of online games this state need to be updated across all players
+- Take user input update state and finally render the output, in case of online games this state need to be updated across all players

 - Different types of games
     - Stratgic games